 Our mission is the advancement of human rights studies and raising awareness of human rights and connected issues in Estonia and around the world.
 With our annual conferences, we strive to expand new views in the field of human rights, where cultural differences abound and value systems are different and often opposing.
 Our chosen subjects reflect important events happening in our global society.

-Every year, our Annual Conference brings together over 300 people: activists, politicians, diplomats, government officials, journalists, analysts and experts from over thirty countries.
+Every year, our Annual Conference brings together over 300 people: activists, politicians, diplomats, government officials, journalists, analysts, students and experts from over thirty countries.